Library support for creating and managing copyright compliant course reading lists with Talis Aspire

 Why use Talis?

-- Access – Students can access the list through Blackboard using different devices.
+- Access – Students can access the list through Nuku using different devices.
 Students are logged in to seamlessly access subscribed content provided by the library.

 - Saves students money – Reading material for students is available at no cost online.